Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-4-release-notes.md

 ### New Features

 -   Device Manager
-	-   Enable Device Manager Context UI to be extended by plugins
+	-   Enabled Device Manager Context UI to be extended by plugins
 -   RT-IDE
-	-   RT-IDE GCC Toolchain update to 6.3.1
+	-   RT-IDE GNU Compiler Collection (GCC) toolchain is updated to version 6.3.1.
--   SmartThings
+-   SmartThings&trade;
-	-   Make setupId mandatory field and map it to device onboarding id
+	-   The setupId is a mandatory field and is mapped to the device onboarding ID.
-	-   Updated ramls for smart things resources
+	-   The RESTful API Modeling Language (RAML) for SmartThings&trade; is updated.
 -   Package Manager
-	-   Remove *.po files getting packaged into tpk
+	-   Removed portable object (*.po) files , which are packaged into tpk.

 ### Changed Features
 -	RT-IDE
-	-   Removed local template for creating project.
-Project can be created using latest RT code from github.
+	-   Removed the local template for creating a project.
+The project can be created using the latest RT code from GitHub.

 ### Fixed Bugs
 -   Device Manager
-	-   Fix crash when filtering devices in JAVA 9
+	-   Fixed the crash that occurred while filtering devices in JAVA 9.
-	-   "Add new tab" button clickable area changed to full button
+	-   Increased the clickable area for Add new tab button to cover the entire button area.
-	-   Added support for empty filter category in logs
+	-   Added support for empty filter category in logs.
-	-   Fixed Permit to install failure for secure TV profile
+	-   Fixed permit to install the failure for secure TV profile.
 -   Emulator
-	-   Corrected the marked location data in emulator control panel
+	-   Corrected the marked location data in emulator control panel.
 -   Package Manager
-	-   Added https support in package manager to download SDK from https website.
+	-   Added https support in Package Manager to download SDK from https website.
-	-   Fix multiple instance of same package manager getting launched in Windows and macOS.
+	-   Fixed multiple instance of same Package Manager getting launched in Windows and macOS.
 -   Certificate Manager
-	-   Fixed the socket timeout error when creating IoT certificates
+	-   Fixed the socket timeout error when creating IoT certificates.

 ### Known Issues
 -	Tizen Studio